ajuv001/ML_Assignment/README.md

 •	Tried predicting the result using prdict function

-•	Stored final predication result in the ‘RestaurantVisitorsPredictionResult.csv’ file.
+•	Stored final predication result in the ‘result.csv’ file.